Free consultation

 Exceptions to the Illinois Statute of Limitations

-There are certainly exceptions to the statute of limitations that you need to be aware of.
-First, if a minor under the age of 18 is harmed due to a medical mistake, they have up to eight years after the incident to file a claim.
-They do have to file their claim before their 22nd birthday, regardless of their age as a minor when the mistake was discovered.
+If a minor is harmed by medical malpractice, they have up to eight years after the incident to file a claim.
+However, the claim must be filed before their 22nd birthday, regardless of when the mistake was discovered.

 Contact Our Chicago Medical Malpractice Attorney Today

-Please call us today at (312) 586-1700 or contact us online for a free, no-obligation consultation.
+Don’t wait—your time to take action is limited.
+Call us today at (312) 586-1700 or contact us online for a free, no-obligation consultation.
+Let us stand by your side and fight for the compensation and closure you need.

 Our Chicago Office